Union Mills, Indiana

-Union Mills is an unincorporated community in Noble Township, LaPorte County, Indiana.
+Union Mills is an unincorporated community and census designated place (CDP) in Noble Township, LaPorte County, Indiana.

 History

 Joseph Wheaton, one of the earliest settlers, came to the Mill Creek in 1832 and laid out a small village.
 The gristmill was built on Mill Creek was built in 1836 by Sylvanus Everts.
 Everts named the mill "Union Mills" and Wheaton's village followed to be known as Union Mills.
 In 1838 the village had only five log houses.
 A general store opened in 1840.
 The construction of three rail lines near Union Mills stimulated growth.

 Union Mills was platted in 1849, but there had been a settlement at the site for some time prior.
 The community took its name from a gristmill constructed in the 1830s.